Wednesbury Town railway station: History

+The site today

 The station buildings were demolished shortly after their closure, but the platform remains intact more than 50 years later.
 The signal box was still in use when the Walsall-Round Oak section of the line closed in March 1993, but it was destroyed by arsonists in 1995.
-The level crossing was fenced off around the same time in order for the Midland Metro to be built across the line nearby, although the fence was later vandalized and the line between Wednesbury and Great Bridge is often used a route for pedestrians and dog walkers.
+The level crossing was fenced off around the same time in order for the Midland Metro to be built across the line nearby, although the fence was later vandalised and the line between Wednesbury and Great Bridge is often used a route for pedestrians and dog walkers.

-Since closure

 The station ruins were fenced off and partly built over by a growing Biffa waste disposal plant by 2010.
-The plant has been built during the 1990s in one of the station car parks, while the buildings of several small enterprises occupy the other side.
+The plant was built during the 1990s on one of the station car parks, while the buildings of several small enterprises occupy the other side.